oacore/design/src/modules/header/header.md

 **NOTE**: The search bar is not prerendered on the server side

+**NOTE**: We want firstly use search icon and hide input in all out pages.
+But if you want show input just add option {isHidden: false to your configuration}

 Please for more info see example code below:

 ```